Semiinfinite sheaves on affine flag varieties: The perverse t-structure for semiinfinite sheaves

 and $\cJ_{t_\lambda} \star^{\Iw} \cJ_{t_\mu} \cong \cJ_{t_{\lambda+\mu}}$ for all $\lambda,\mu \in \bY$.
 (The object $J_\lambda$ of~\cite{bl} is our $\cJ_{t_\lambda}$.)
 For a general $w \in W_\ext$ we have

 if $w = w_\fin t_\lambda$ with $w_\fin \in W_\fin$ and $\lambda \in \bY$.

 Next, one considers the equivalence

 induced as above by the map $g \mapsto g^{-1}$ on $\Loop G$, and defines the perverse t-structure on $\Shv(\tFl' / \Iw)$ as the image of the perverse t-structure on $\Shv(\Iw \backslash \tFl)$ considered above.
-This t-structure restricts to a t-structure on $\Shvc(\tFl' / \Iw)$.
+This t-structure restricts to a t-structure on $\Shvfg(\tFl' / \Iw)$.
 But, as explained in~\eqref{eqn:equiv-left-right}, we have a canonical equivalence

-We have therefore obtained a t-structure on $\Shvc(\Iwu \backslash \Fl)$, such that an object $\cF$ belongs to the ``$\leq 0$'' part of this t-structure iff for any $\lambda \in \bY$ the complex $\cF \star^{\Iw} \cJ_{t_\lambda}$ belongs to the ``$\leq 0$'' part of the perverse t-structure on $\Shvc(\Iwu \backslash \Fl)$.
+We have therefore obtained a t-structure on $\Shvfg(\Iwu \backslash \Fl)$, such that an object $\cF$ belongs to the ``$\leq 0$'' part of this t-structure iff for any $\lambda \in \bY$ the complex $\cF \star^{\Iw} \cJ_{t_\lambda}$ belongs to the ``$\leq 0$'' part of the perverse t-structure on $\Shvfg(\Iwu \backslash \Fl)$.

 In case $\bk$ has characteristic $0$, the condition stated above is exactly the condition that defines the ``$\leq 0$'' part of the ``new'' t-structure\footnote{I.~Losev argues in~\cite{losev2} that this terminology might not be appropriate, essentially since nothing can remain new forever.
-Instead he proposes the term \emph{stabilized} t-structure.} considered in~\cite{bl}; see in particular~\cite[Corollary~1]{bl}.
-Since a t-structure is determined by its ``$\leq 0$'' part, this shows that our t-structure on $\Shvc(\Iwu \backslash \Fl)$ coincides in this case with that studied in~\cite{bl}.
+Instead he proposes the term \emph{stabilized} t-structure.
+In view of the current discussion, this t-structure might also be called the \emph{semiinfinite} t-structure.} considered in~\cite{bl}; see in particular~\cite[Corollary~1]{bl}.
+Since a t-structure is determined by its ``$\leq 0$'' part, this shows that our t-structure on $\Shvfg(\Iwu \backslash \Fl)$ coincides in this case with that studied in~\cite{bl}.